Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 {: .output}

-Based on the PHRED quality scores, see above for a reminder, we can see that the quality score of the bases in this read are between 1-10.
+Based on the PHRED quality scores, see above for a reminder, we can see that the quality score of the bases in this read are between 1-10, which we can see is lower than the Illumina sequencing above.

 Rather than using FastQC we are going to use a program called [NanoPlot](https://github.com/wdecoster/NanoPlot), which is preinstalled on the instance, to create some plots for the whole sequencing file.
 NanoPlot is specially built for Nanopore sequences.